Frequently Asked Questions

 Creating a componentCreating a component

-3. Add the name of your component in the Display name field.
-The system will autocomplete the API ID and Plural API ID fields, but you can edit these values if you need to.
+3. Enter a name for your component in Display name.
+The system autocompletes API ID and Plural API ID, but you can edit them if needed.

-5. Your newly saved component is empty at the moment.
+5. Your component is empty initially.
 You can add different fields to it.
-For example, we can create an Address component containing single-line text fields for the Address lines and City, as well as a number field for ZIP code.
+For example, you might create an Address component with single-line text fields for address lines and city, and a number field for ZIP code.

 Adding a component field to a modelAdding a component field to a model

-1. Navigate to the Schema Builder, and then to the model that you want to add a component to.
+1. Navigate to the Schema Builder, then open the model you want to add a component field to.

-3. Type in the Display name of your component field.
-The system will autocomplete the API ID and Plural API ID fields, but you can edit these values if you need to.
-Optionally, you can also add a Description.
+3. Enter a name for your component field in Display name.
+The system autocompletes the API ID and Plural API ID, but you can edit them if needed.
+Optionally, add a Description.

-After adding a component to your model, you can go to the Content Editor to test it.
-The video above shows how to work with four possible component field configurations:
+After adding a component to your model, open the Content Editor to test it.
+The video above shows four common configurations:

 • Basic component field that does not allow multiple values